adawatia/BigDefend/README.md

 # 🛡️ Big Defend

-⚠️ **WARNING: The GUI interface is currently in beta and may exhibit instability.
-Use with caution in production environments.**

 Big Defend is an advanced **Intrusion Detection System (IDS)** powered by **Machine Learning and Real-Time Packet Capture**.
 It captures live network traffic, trains an anomaly detection model, and monitors threats efficiently.
 The project comes with a sleek **GUI built using PySide**.

 ---